 Have these airbags led to injuries or fatalities?

-There have been 19 documented deaths globally and 207 injuries in the US alone linked to Takata airbags.
-Documented serious injuries so far include the loss of eyesight, facial injuries, lacerations to the face, neck and body, severed vocal cords, spinal damage and head injuries that include brain damage.
+There have been 24 reported deaths and 266 reported injuries globally linked to Takata airbags.
+The serious injuries so far include the loss of eyesight, facial injuries, lacerations to the face, neck and body, severed vocal cords, spinal damage and head injuries that include brain damage.